MrSnifo/twitch.py/docs/EVENTS.md

 ### on_connect()

-This event is triggered when the client successfully connects to the Twitch API.
+This event is triggered when the client is connecting.

 ---